 THE TELLER HOUSE

 When it opened its doors in 1872, the Teller House was the most opulent hotel between Chicago and San Francisco.
 Rooms cost $2 a night at a time when the going rate was 50 cents.
 Though no longer used as a hotel, the Teller House is the center for opera-related activities, such as receptions, recitals, a gift shop.
 It also houses the famous Face Bar with the “Face on the Barroom Floor” and classical murals on the surrounding walls.
 Located next door to the Opera House, the Teller House is also a living museum of Victorian artifacts and furniture once belonging to Baby Doe Tabor and Governor John Evans.
 Guided tours of the Teller House and the Opera House are offered through the Gilpin Historical Society, starting from Washington Hall directly across the street from the Teller House.

 Built in 1876, Williams Stables was a full-service livery for the guests of the Teller House across the street.
 The Opera House Association purchased Williams Stables from the City of Central in 1953, and turned it into an intimate ninety-seat venue used for rehearsals, performances of short works of opera, and free pre-performance discussions known as Opera Notes.

-Central City Opera also owns and maintains 28 other historic buildings, including 25 residences, built in Central City between 1860 and 1900.
+Central City Opera also owns and maintains 25 other historic buildings built in Central City between 1860 and 1900.
 These properties, which fall outside of the Central City gaming district, have been the Association’s responsibility since 1932.
 They house company operations, performers and technicians during the summer opera festival.
 Learn more about our commitment to historic preservation.